scrapy/scrapy/docs/intro/install.rst

 PyPy
 ----

 We recommend using the latest PyPy version.
-The version tested is 5.9.0.
 For PyPy3, only Linux installation was tested.

 Most Scrapy dependencies now have binary wheels for CPython, but not for PyPy.